Fascinating things keep happening. They probably always did, but now you’re an awake witness.

 Hyperbole – I’m thankful for hyperbole because I’m not really afraid of mirrors, and even without coffee, I have it easier than the aforementioned junky.”

-For Valentine’s Day, I got my gift of green parrots.
-But in deference to the eye-rolling bunch who find this day nauseating, I’m including a story that’s both vomitous and filled with Valentine-red imagery.
+I still have to find them, but for Valentine’s Day, I did get my gift of green parrots in thought, as possibility.
+However, in deference to the eye-rolling bunch who find this day nauseating, I’m including a story that’s both vomitous and filled with Valentine-red imagery.
 Don’t say you weren’t warned.

 Last night, my body decided that for no reason at all, without a hint of nausea, it wanted to expel…stuff.
 Yes, we’re embarking on literal vomit.
 Because I’m not altogether normal, I have a tendency to analyze everything under creation, or at least in my field of view, whether it be swirling dust particles or the origin of “os” (having to do with bones) that exists both in English and my native language of Persian.
 To further venture on this oddball digression, let me give you the examples of osteopathy and ostekhan (bone), and in fact, osso of Italian osso buco fame, which I found delectable prior to becoming a vegetarian.

-So naturally, last night, the red fluid with the translucent half-bitten cranberry-looking particles transmitted from my insides, in spite of the fact that I’d eaten brown lentils, was subject to my examination.
-Sure, there may have been some modest amount of red wine accounting for color, but not for the translucent shapes.
-Tears streamed down my face as I called out to my love, “The devil just came out of me in tiny red chunks.”
+So naturally, last night, the red fluid with the translucent particles looking like half-bitten jammed cranberries, having been transmitted from my insides in spite of the fact that I’d eaten brown lentils, was subject to my inspection.
+Sure, there may have been some modest amount of red wine accounting for color, but not for the translucent, vaguely heart-like shapes.
+Unhappy tears streamed down my face as I called out to my love, “The devil just came out of me in tiny red chunks.”

-But that’s when it occurred to me: the mysterious heart-shaped bits weren’t chunks of the devil at all, but Valentine’s Eve-appropriate.
-After all, on varying romance-o-meters, the day is both gag-inducing and heart-filled.
+Except that’s when it occurred to me: the mysterious heart shapes weren’t chunks of the devil at all, but exactly appropriate for Valentine’s Day Eve, since on varying romance-o-meters, the day is both gag-inducing and heart-filled!

 Even the saddest swan gets a wishing star.
 She just needs to look up to see it’s right there with the oxygen (see picture).